SoulSkare/Pyr2t/README.md

 # pyr2t
-Scrapes reddit and posts to tumblr
+Python script that scrapes reddit and posts to tumblr